lun7n/DAW-1-RGB-Mod/README.md

 # DAW-1-RGB-Mod
+This guide is in progress and is missing picutres/information.
 Please do not skip the introduction.
 This guide will explain how to RGB mod your DAW-1 Sony Trinitron Chassis.
 This will use a variation of the RGB mux method with automatic switching for all 13" DAW-1 Sony Trinitron Chassis found in the KV-13VM40, KV-13VM41, KV-13VM42, KV-13VM43.
 The 20" mod is theoretical and needs testing.
 KV-20VM40, KV-20VS40, KV-20VM42, KV-20VS42 all have a 680 ohm to ground resistor instead of a 560 ohm to ground resistor in the OSD circuit.
 ## Introduction
 ### Hardware Rundown